nrcmedia/swift-style-guide/README.markdown

-# The Official NRC Swift Style Guide.
+# NRC's Swift style guide and coding conventions

-This style guide is used for all projects of NRC Media.
-As you can see it is forked from [The Official raywenderlich.com Swift Style Guide](The Official raywenderlich.com Swift Style Guide), but is now a seperate document with its own additions and changes.
+The conventions in this document should be used for all projects of NRC Media.
+As you can see it is forked from [The Official raywenderlich.com Swift Style Guide](https://github.com/raywenderlich/swift-style-guide), but is now a seperate document with its own additions and changes.
 See the git log for specifics.

 The focus of this guide is similar to its origin: to have readable code that is consistent over all our projects — even though we have many different authors working on them.
 The overarching goals are conciseness, readability, and simplicity.